Paolo Battino Vittorelli: Socialist ructions in the Italian Republic

-The so-called "Fraud Law" proposed by the government early in 1953 appalled Vittorelli, as did the attitude of the PSDI to the government proposal to distort general election results by awarding extra parliamentary seats to whichever party gained the most votes.
-Together with Tristano Codignola, Piero Calamandrei and Aldo Garosci, Vittorelli resigned from the PSDI and joined the Unità Popolare (UP), a newly formed coalition of democrats from the political centre and left which came together to oppose the Fraud Law.
+The so-called Scam Law proposed by the government early in 1953 appalled Vittorelli, as did the attitude of the PSDI to the government proposal to distort general election results by awarding extra parliamentary seats to whichever party gained the most votes.
+Together with Tristano Codignola, Piero Calamandrei, and Aldo Garòsci, Vittorelli resigned from the PSDI and joined the Unità Popolare (UP), a newly formed coalition of democrats from the political centre and left which came together to oppose the Fraud Law.
 The law was passed by parliament, but would be repealed in 1954 without ever having been implemented, apparently because the government, still in power, but with a greatly reduced majority following the 1953 general election, concluded that it was becoming so unpopular with voters as to be electorally counter-productive.
 The UP failed to achieve significant traction with voters.
 It nevertheless limped on for several years.
-On 28 November 1954 the UP party central committee elected Paolo Vittorelli to a senior position as a member of the party executive.
+On 28 November 1954, the UP party central committee elected Paolo Vittorelli to a senior position as a member of the party executive.